Some posts contain compensated links. Please read this disclaimer for more info.

 With so many incredible attractions and destinations, Greece has a great deal to offer the winter traveler.
 Far fewer tourists mean shorter queues to get into major attractions, less crowded restaurants, and overall better pricing and travel deals to take advantage of.

 Whatever kind of vacation you’re looking for, Greece in winter is a brilliant option.

 Winter is Greece’s rainy season, so pack a rain jacket and some sturdy waterproof shoes – particularly if you plan on hiking.
 The northern and mountainous regions are a good deal colder than the southern lowlands.
 If you’re keen on snowy peaks, January and February are the coldest months.
 And if you head to the mountains, you’re likely to find snow there.

 If milder temperatures are what you’re after, southern Greece is not only mild but frequently hot.
 You’ll definitely want to pack a pair of shorts for the sunniest days.
 It’s not laze-on-the-beach weather, but great to explore the country’s many ancient sites without dripping with sweat and being surrounded by other over-enthusiastic tourists.

-We’ve dedicated whole post on what to pack for Greece travel, for those looking for more inspiration.
+We’ve dedicated a whole post on what to pack for Greece travel for those looking for more inspiration.